-The Applicant agrees to:
+The Applicant has stated its willingness to agree to:

-- adhere to appropriate JAXBO project design criteria. - adhere to Vessel Strike Avoidance Measures and Reporting for Mariners", revised May 2021, for marine turtles and marine mammals. - adhere to National Marine Fisheries Service's "Protected Species Construction Conditions, NOAA Fisheries Southeast Regional Office," dated May 2021. - adhere to Standard Manatee Protection Construction Conditions. - adhere to US Fish and Wildlife requirements regarding endangered or threatened species. - adhere to NMFS requirements regarding endangered or threatened species. - adhere to previous relevant "Special Conditions" of the SAJ-1994-01915 permit which includes monitoring to assess the potential environmental impacts associated with the operations.
-To date, the temporary displacement of sediment bedload in the benthic environment associated with these permitted operations has not resulted in an acute or long-term impact to either: 1) water quality, 2) benthic habitat, or 3) protected species.
-We agree to operate under permit "special conditions" outlined and agreed upon with the USACOE, USFWS, NOAA-NMFS and any other agency to continue to these activities with the goal of continuing to operate without impact to the environment, and the aforementioned natural resources, under the guidance of continued and agreed upon monitoring and assessment "special condition" protocols. - adhere to water quality standards.
+- adhere to appropriate JAXBO project design criteria. - adhere to Vessel Strike Avoidance Measures and Reporting for Mariners", revised May 2021, for marine turtles and marine mammals. - adhere to National Marine Fisheries Service's "Protected Species Construction Conditions, NOAA Fisheries Southeast Regional Office," dated May 2021. - adhere to Standard Manatee Protection Construction Conditions. - adhere to U.S. Fish and Wildlife requirements regarding endangered or threatened species. - adhere to NMFS requirements regarding endangered or threatened species. - adhere to previous relevant "Special Conditions" of the SAJ-1994-01915 permit which includes monitoring to assess the potential environmental impacts associated with the operations. - adhere to water quality standards.
 In the event WQ standards are exceeded, operation procedures of vessel-based prop-wash deflection excavations would be adjusted.
 Such adjustments may include a reduction in vessel RPM's of prop-wash deflection to reduce benthic sediment displacement and production of water column turbidity. - adhere to FDEP turbidity monitoring requirements which maintain USEPA/FDEP water quality standards with respect to turbidity. - implement precautionary measures for work within 100' of protected benthic resources including hardbottom habitat.
-Extra precautionary measures shall include but not be limited to a reduction in the RPM to the vessels, reduction in vessel draft

-- by utilizing shallower draft vessels to ensure a minimum of a 12-inch clearance between resources and the subject prop. - provide designated observers on vessels for megafauna such as manatee, sea turtle, giant manta ray, right whale, etc. - avoid vessels operation near protected megafauna such as manatee, sea turtle, giant manta ray, right whale, etc. - avoid disturbing potential sea turtle habitat on adjacent beaches where, in rare occurrences, vessel anchors may be temporarily placed within the intertidal zone during daytime to stabilize vessels operating close to the beach. - limit exploration or artifact recovery to official daylight hours. - avoid harm, adverse and/or detrimental impact is authorized to any of the marine resources within the Atlantic Ocean, including but not limited to algae meadows, reefs, manatee, seagrass areas, and sea turtles or their nesting areas.
-We have complied with "special conditions" of all previous USACOE permits to monitor our permitted historic shipwreck salvage excavation activities with respect to adjacent nearshore reef habitats.
-This monitoring has resulted in a finding of no impact to nearshore reef habitats and associated marine organisms; and study results have been provided in annual permit site study reports to the Corps and associated agencies, the USFWS, and NOAA-NMFS. - assess any potential environmental impact that the permitted historic shipwreck exploration/artifact recovery has had, if any, on the adjacent emerged hard bottom habitat, worm rock, submerged vegetation, such as algae, and protected marine organisms as part of the monitoring program. - collect environmental and benthic data to assess the benthic habitat at permitted sites through controlled experimental analysis designed to determine potential longterm impacts resulting from salvage operations.
+Extra precautionary measures shall include but not be limited to a reduction in the RPM to the vessels, reduction in vessel draft by utilizing shallower draft vessels to ensure a minimum of a 12-inch clearance between resources and the subject prop. - provide designated observers on vessels for megafauna such as manatee, sea turtle, giant manta ray, right whale, etc. - avoid vessels operation near protected megafauna such as manatee, sea turtle, giant manta ray, right whale, etc. - avoid disturbing potential sea turtle habitat on adjacent beaches where, in rare occurrences, vessel anchors may be temporarily placed within the intertidal zone during daytime to stabilize vessels operating close to the beach. - limit exploration or artifact recovery to official daylight hours. - avoid harm and adverse and/or detrimental impacts that are not authorized to any of the marine resources within the Atlantic Ocean, including but not limited to algae meadows, reefs, manatee, seagrass areas, and sea turtles or their nesting areas. - assess any potential environmental impact that the permitted historic shipwreck exploration/artifact recovery has had, if any, on the adjacent emerged hard bottom habitat, worm rock, submerged vegetation, such as algae, and protected marine organisms as part of a monitoring program. - collect environmental and benthic data to assess the benthic habitat at permitted sites through controlled experimental analysis designed to determine potential longterm impacts resulting from salvage operations.
 Specifically, data shall be collected from 1) areas that have been previously excavated and 2) adjacent control sites of similar environment and habitat where no excavations have occurred.

-COMPENSATORY MITIGATION: The applicant has provided the following explanation why compensatory mitigation should not be required:
+COMPENSATORY MITIGATION: The applicant has provided the following rationale for why it contends that compensatory mitigation should not be required: